-National Fire Services Member Assistance Program & Substance Abuse Treatment
+National Fire Fighters Member Assistance Program & Substance Abuse Rehab

 - Access to licensed treatment centers